 Blogging is highly effective, and consumers love video, but nothing trumps the engaging, easy-to-digest designs and storytelling of an infographic.
 That’s why they’re shared 3x more than any other type of content across social channels.

-They’re also 30X more likely to be read over text content like this one.
+They’re also 30X more likely to be read over text content.

 6. An informed audience is a warm audience